cmmorrow/sci-analysis/docs/index.rst

 	import sci_analysis as a
 	import numpy as np

-Now, sci-analysis should be ready to use.
+Now, sci_analysis should be ready to use.
 Try the following code:

 ::